AleK3y/wordlist/README.md

 A simple project I made to exercise with FILE.

 ## How to run
+First you have to compile the source code: \
+`gcc main.c -lm -o main`

-To run the program correctly after compiling you just have to run it with these arguments: \
+Then, to run the program correctly, you just have to use these arguments: \
 `./main character_list length output_filename`

 For example: \